-If you plan to attend a FREC meeting, to obtain continuing education credit, you will need to attend the full day when the Legal Docket is heard.
+If you plan to attend a FREC meeting, to obtain continuing education credit, you will need to attend the entire legal session when the Legal Docket is heard.
 Sign-in will begin at 8:00 a.m.
 Please be sure to contact the Division of Real Estate Education Section prior to the meeting to make the proper arrangements to receive credit FREC- guidelines and Statute 475.182 The FREC meeting is a two-day meeting.
 The start time for the meeting is 8:30 for both days.
 The Legal Docket is the second day of the meeting (Wednesday).
 Sign in will begin at 8:15 a.m.
-If you plan to attend to obtain continuing education credit, you will need to attend the full day when the Legal Docket is heard.
+If you plan to attend to obtain continuing education credit, you will need to attend the entire legal session when the Legal Docket is heard.
 Please contact the Division of Real Estate Education Section, either by phone at (850) 487-1395 or by fax to (407) 317-7245, or by completing the registration form below at least seven (7) days prior to the meeting.
 You will receive three (3) hours of specialty education credit.
 You will be required to sign out at the end of the meeting.